 Advising Resources

-Advising is taken very seriously in DU's College of Natural Sciences and Mathematics and especially within the Department of Mathematics.
-The resources on this page will help current or prospective students navigate coursework and discover on-campus entities who can help guide students throughout their academic career.
+Advising is taken very seriously in DU's College of Natural Sciences and Mathematics.
+The resources on this page will help current and prospective students to navigate MATH courses throughout their academic career.

 This video will answer questions for current undergraduate math students.